ETX-ASU/ring-leader/README.md

 This is a monorepo that houses several packages that can be published and consumed independently to support the Ring Leader vision.
 That vision is to simplify the LTI 1.3 integration from LMSs into tools developed by the ETX team.

-The `rl-server-lib` and `rl-client-lib` packages are published as private NPM packages that can be included within tools.
+The `rl-server-lib` and `rl-client-lib` packages are published as public NPM packages that can be included within tools.
 These libraries will be used to expedite the integration with LTI 1.3 capable LMSs.

 There are several additional repositories in asu-etx that illustrate the use of these libraries to stand up an lti compliant tool with minimal additional code.